 Writing tutors don’t provide full editing or rewriting services.
 Their goal is to help students learn something about writing; the focus is more on the writer than on the particular paper being revised.
 But even this narrower focus can lead to greatly improved essays, and students who see a tutor for multiple sessions can make substantial progress as writers over time.
 Instructors who believe that a student’s work would benefit from additional help with writing should suggest that the student make an appointment with a Residential College Writing Tutor; no referral from an instructor or a dean is required.
 Students often begin with the tutor in their own college, although they are welcome to see tutors in other colleges and to visit the Writing Partners.

-For more information about writing resources, visit the Writing Center Web site.
-Questions or suggestions about tutoring, or about other ways the Writing Center can help you and your students, should be directed to Dean Alfred E. Guy Jr., R. W. B. Lewis Director of the Writing Center, 432-7492.
-Instructors who have concerns about the written work of a student whose first language is not English should contact Assistant Director Ryan Wepler, 432-0189.
+For more information about writing resources, visit the Writing Center Website.
+Questions or suggestions about tutoring, or about other ways the Writing Center can help you and your students, should be directed to Dean Alfred E. Guy Jr., R. W. B. Lewis Director of the Writing Center.
+Instructors who have concerns about the written work of a student whose first language is not English should contact Assistant Director Ryan Wepler.

 The Humanities and Social Science Tutoring program offers one-on-one tutoring to students who are experiencing academic difficulty in a specific humanities or social science course (excluding economics courses).
 For purposes of eligibility, “academic difficulty” is defined as currently earning or likely to earn a grade of C or below in the course.
 Students who need such assistance should be referred to the residential college dean, who will help the student with the simple application process to obtain an individual tutor.
 Typically, these tutors are advanced undergraduates whose major is in the same department or discipline as the course.

 Tutors normally must be requested within the first seven weeks of the course, i.e., by midterm.
 Students are eligible for ten hours of individual tutoring per course each term.
-For further information about humanities and social science tutoring, please see the program’s Web page.
+For further information about humanities and social science (including economics courses) tutoring, please see the program’s website.

 Tutoring for economics courses is available through the Center for Teaching and Learning.

 The Center for Language Study (CLS) offers one-on-one foreign language tutoring for Yale students enrolled in foreign language courses.
-Any enrolled student, from those who are struggling in the language to those who simply want more conversation practice, may request a language tutor.
+Any enrolled student, from those who are struggling in the language to those who would like to further enhance their language skills, may request a language tutor.
 Each student is eligible for up to ten free sessions per term with a faculty-approved CLS tutor.

 In addition, peer academic mentors are available to help individual students develop and adapt strong academic strategies for their particular learning styles.
-Students can sign up for one-hour mentoring sessions at the program Web site.
-Faculty and staff also can directly refer students to Karin Gosselink, Academic Strategies Program Director, 432-7519.
+Students can sign up at the program website for one-hour mentoring sessions.
+Faculty and staff also can directly refer students to Karin Gosselink, Academic Strategies Program Director.